 - Must be suitable for display in a public space

 Drawings must be received by Wednesday, June 13th at 4:00 PM.
 Submissions can be scanned and sent via e-mail to firstname.lastname@example.org or mailed or dropped off in person during open hours at the museum – Wednesdays and Thursdays from 10:00 AM to 4:00 PM:

 ATTN: Director of Education

 Washington County Museum, 17677 NW Springville Road (PCC – Rock Creek Campus), Portland, OR 97229

-Feel free to download and print this info (PDF) and share with other teachers and/or schools in Washington County, Oregon!
+Feel free to download and print this CALL FOR STUDENT DRAWINGS and share with other teachers and/or schools in Washington County, Oregon!